avgupta456/avgupta456/README.md

 ## 👋 Hi there :)
 My name is Abhijit Gupta, and I am a junior at Yale University, majoring in Computer Science and Applied Mathematics.

+I am looking for Fall 2020, Spring 2021, and Summer 2021 internship opportunities.
+Please send an [email](mailto:avgupta456@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/avgupta456/)!

 ## 🌱 Projects
 * I develop deep learning models predicting social group phenomena with the Yale Interactive Machines Group
 * I am the founder of statbotics.io, an open-source full-stack data analytics platform for the FIRST Robotics Competition.